Dystrophaeus: Description

 Not much can be surmised due to the fragmentary nature and uncertain phylogenetic position of Dystrophaeus.
 As a sauropod, Dystrophaeus would have been a large, long-necked herbivore.
 It would have been of moderate size for a sauropod; it may have been approximately 13 m long, (Note: Paul (2016) estimated its length as 13 m (43 feet).
 Holtz (2007) regarded its length as unknown.) with a mass of roughly 7–12 t.
 (Note: Paul (2016) estimated its mass as 7 tonnes.
 Foster estimated its mass as approximately 12,000 kg in 2003, based on comparison to diplodocids.
 In 2020, no longer considering it to have affinities to diplodocids, he estimated its mass as approximately 10,000 kg.
 Holtz, refraining from giving numerical estimates to avoid false precision, simply indicated it was about the size of an elephant.)
 The ulna of the only known specimen is 76.4 cm long; for comparison, the ulna of the holotype of Camarasaurus lewisi is 77.5 cm.
+The teeth are spatulate, unlike those of diplodocoids and more typical of macronarians or non-neosauropod sauropods.
+The moderately elongate caudal vertebrae lack any distinctive characteristics of any particular sauropod group.
 The scapula bears a subtriangular projection on the base of the scapular blade, which Tschopp et al.'s analysis found to be an autapomorphy of the taxon, though this trait also occurs in various other sauropods.
-The ulna is very slender, and the metacarpals are relatively short.
+The ulna is very slender, and the metacarpals are relatively short, unlike the elongate metacarpals of macronarians.

 Classification

 The classification of Dystrophaeus has been rather confusing.
 Cope in 1877 merely concluded it was some Triassic dinosaur.
 Henri-Émile Sauvage in 1882 understood it was a sauropod, assigning it to the Atlantosauridae.
 Othniel Charles Marsh however, in 1895 stated it belonged to the Stegosauridae.
 Friedrich von Huene, the first to determine it was of Jurassic age, in 1904 created a special family for it, the Dystrophaeidae, which he assumed to be herbivorous theropods.
 Only in 1908 von Huene realised his mistake and classified it in the sauropod family Cetiosauridae, refining this in 1927 to the Cardiodontinae.
 Alfred Romer in 1966 put it in the Brachiosauridae, in a subfamily Cetiosaurinae.

 More recently, an analysis by David Gillette concluded it was a member of the Diplodocidae.
 Tschopp and colleagues included D. viaemalae in a phylogenetic analysis in 2015, and found its phylogenetic position to be highly unstable.
 They concluded that positions in Dicraeosauridae or Camarasauridae were equally well-supported, but that it was probably not a diplodocid, and concluded that further study was required to determine its affinities.
 However, many researchers consider the taxon to be a nomen dubium.
-Newer finds of Dystrophaeus have led paleontologist John Foster and colleagues to suggest it was most closely related to Macronarian or Eusauropod dinosaurs, although much material has yet to be prepared.
-According to Foster, the newly found caudal vertebrae rule out diplodocid affinities.
+Newer finds of Dystrophaeus have led paleontologist John Foster and colleagues to suggest it was most closely related to macronarian or eusauropodan dinosaurs, although much material has yet to be prepared.
+According to Foster, the newly found teeth and caudal vertebrae suggest diplodocid affinities are unlikely.